 A GBC2 can take any of the forms permitted under the Companies Act 2001.
-Unlike the Offshore Company, the IC used to be able to issue bearer shares, but this is no longer permitted - however, in other respects the share structure can be flexible:
+Unlike an offshore company, an international company used to be able to issue bearer shares, but this is no longer permitted.
+However, in other respects the share structure can be flexible:

-- There is no minimum capital requirement although at least one share must be issued and paid up;
+- No minimum capital requirement, although at least one share must be issued and paid up;

 - Registered shares and a variety of shares such as preferred, redeemable, and fractional are allowed;